grassgrows/emss-frontend/README.md

-# emss
+# Eyjafjalla Minecraft Server Supervisor
-Eyjafjalla Minecraft Server Supervisor - Manage your server with docker!
+- Manage your server with docker!